lemehovskiy/chrome-extension-typography-analyzer/README.md

 ## Contributing

-We welcome contributions from the community to make Typography Analyzer even more robust and feature-rich.
 If you'd like to get involved, please consider opening an issue or submitting a pull request.
-We value your input and are excited to work together to enhance this tool.
+Your input is highly valued, and I'm enthusiastic about collaborating to enhance this tool.

 ## License